abdurrehmanabbasi555/My-Portfolio/README.md

-# 🌟 Personal Portfolio Website
+# 🌟 My Simple & Modern Portfolio Website

-A sleek and modern portfolio website built using **React** and **TailwindCSS** to showcase my skills, projects, and education.
+A super simple, sleek and modern portfolio website built using **React** and **TailwindCSS** to showcase my skills and projects.

 ---